 Criminalistics/ Forensic Biology

-Criminalists are typically called upon to locate, document, preserve, analyze, and testify with respect to the significance of physical evidence.
-They must possess extensive training in many diverse fields of natural and physical sciences, such as biology and chemistry.
-Pattern recognition in fingerprints, ballistics, and the interpretation of biological materials, hairs, fibers, paints, polymers, soil, glass and other trace materials is extremely important.
-This program prepares students for advanced training in criminalistics, as trainees in forensic science laboratories, or for further on-the-job training in advanced forensic investigation.
+Criminalists and Forensic Biologists are typically called upon to locate, document, preserve, analyze, interpret and testify with respect to the significance of physical evidence.
+They must possess extensive skills and training in many diverse fields of natural and physical sciences.
+Pattern recognition in fingerprints and ballistics, and the interpretation of biological materials such as hairs, fibers, paints, polymers, soil, glass and other trace materials is important.
+Competency in the methods for collection and preservation of human biological evidence in regard to DNA testing is stressed in lecture and in the laboratory.
+This concentration prepares students for advanced training in Criminalistics or as trainees in forensic science laboratories.

 In addition to the required departmental core classes the following courses are specifically required for the concentration in Criminalistics/ Forensic Biology.